 Grab a mixing bowl that’s large enough to hold the chicken.
 Season with salt, pepper, and a splash of olive oil and red wine vinegar.
 I prefer tongs to coat the chicken thighs because the meat is prepared and handled in a safe and sanitary manner.
 Better safe than sorry.

 Use the tongs to transfer the chicken thighs over the bed of veggies.
-Sprinkle a little bit more dried oregano and/or thyme and basil but not too much.
+Sprinkle a little bit more dried oregano and/or thyme and basil but not too much (see the recipe card).

-Usually, there is no need to add water, especially if our vegetables are quite fresh and have their natural moisture.
-If we notice that it’s drying out, we can add a splash of water after removing the parchment paper from the sheet pan/baking sheet or the lid from the Dutch oven.
+No water: Usually, there is no need to add water, especially if our vegetables are quite fresh and have their natural moisture.
+If we notice that it’s drying out, we can add olive oil after removing the parchment paper from the sheet pan/baking sheet or the lid from the Dutch oven.

-Even though all the ingredients are combined together, the vegetables do not dissolve because we do NOT stir them at all.
+Don’t stir just shake: Even though all the ingredients are combined, the vegetables do not dissolve because we do NOT stir them at all.
 Just shake gently the baking pan/dish to verify that the veggies aren’t sticking to the bottom.
 That’s how they remain whole, but they are well-cooked and flavorful.
 Serve carefully to avoid breaking them apart!

 It tastes heavenly, isn’t it?
 Well done!

 Serve hot or at room temperature.
 It is a complete meal on its own but you may pair it with a salad too and take the daily vegetable intake too high.
-A Greek salad for the summer or a cabbage salad for winter are delicious choices.
+A Greek salad for the summer or a cabbage salad and lettuce salad for winter are delicious choices.

 Serve this chicken with mixed veggies over your favorite grain to stretch the meal further: from steamed brown rice, pasta, couscous, farro, or barley to quinoa, everything goes with this wonderful recipe.